TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 // Declare an integer-to-string map.
 This is meaningless because it's a nil map and cannot accept new keys. var m map[int]string

-// Declare and initialize via a map literal. var m = map[int]string{1: "one"}
+// Declare via a map literal.
+var m = map[int]string{1: "one"}

 // Shorter version